curv3d/curv/docs/language/Arrays.md

 # Arrays

 ## Tensors
-TeaCAD supports arrays of numbers of arbitrary dimension, plus the usual linear algebra operations on vectors and matrices.
+Curv supports arrays of numbers of arbitrary dimension, plus the usual linear algebra operations on vectors and matrices.
 A vector is a list of numbers, a matrix is a list of vectors, and so on.